We all know that keeping our kids safe in the sun is important. But many of us are still getting suncare alarmingly wrong.

-How much should I spend on sun cream?
+How much should I spend on sun cream for kids?

 The same study found that the more expensive brands had the same effectiveness over time as the cheaper ones.

-And good news for busy mums – some of the highest rated came from supermarket own brands!
+And one of the sun safety tips for parents that busy mums will love – some of the highest rated came from supermarket own brands!
 Try Aldi, Asda and Lidl for sturdy sunscreens at purse friendly prices.

 How much suncream should I apply to my child?